Kuurianse/NomNomCo-OrderManagementSystem/README.md

-# NomNomCo-OrderManagementSystem
+# NomNom Co.
+Order Management System: Implementing OOP Design Patterns for Production Automation

 ## Project Description
-This project was developed for NomNom Co., a confectionery store experiencing a sudden surge in orders due to its newfound popularity.
-The system aims to automate order management using several Object-Oriented Programming (OOP) design patterns:
+This project was developed for **NomNom Co.**, a confectionary store experiencing a surge in orders due to sudden popularity.
+The system aims to automate the order management process by implementing several Object-Oriented Programming (OOP) design patterns, namely:

-1. **Factory Method**: Simplifies the creation of different types of confectionery (e.g., "Cupcake" or "Tart").
-2. **Singleton**: Ensures only one database instance is active to maintain centralized, consistent data.
+1. **Factory Method**
+   - Implements an interface or abstract class to create various types of confectionaries (e.g., "Cupcake" or "Tart").
+Subclasses are responsible for deciding which object type to create.

+2. **Singleton**
+   - Restricts the instantiation of the database to only one instance throughout the program runtime, ensuring centralized and consistent order data.

+3. **Adapter**
-3. **Adapter**: Bridges different interfaces to ensure compatibility across program modules.
+   - Bridges different interfaces so various program components can work together without conflict.

 ## Key Features
-- **Interactive Menu**:
+- **Interactive Menu:**
-  - Users can create new confectionery items, view order lists, or exit the program.
+  Users can choose to create a new confectionary, view the list of orders, or exit the program.

-- **Confectionery Creation**:
+- **Confectionary Creation:**
-  - Validates input for type, name, texture, toppings, price, and payment method.
+  - Input validation for type, name, softness level, toppings, price, and payment method.
-  - Converts prices based on payment method (Cash, Transfer, or Crypto).
+  - Price conversion based on the payment method (Cash, Transfer, or Crypto).
-  - Successfully created items are added to the database.
+  - Successfully created confectionaries are added to the database.

-- **Order Display**:
+- **Order Viewing:**
-  - Lists all orders with detailed information, including toppings (if any) and payment details (random account number for Transfer or Crypto address).
+  - Displays all orders from the database with detailed information, including toppings (if any) and payment details (randomized account number for Transfer or a random Crypto address).

-## Design Patterns Used
-1. **Factory Method**:
-   - Modularized the creation of various confectionery types, allowing flexibility in extending the menu.

-2. **Singleton**:
+- **Optimized Design Patterns:**
+  - **Factory Method** for modularity of confectionary types.
-   - Ensures a single instance of the database to avoid data duplication or inconsistency.
+  - **Singleton** to ensure a single database instance.

-3. **Adapter**:
-   - Bridges different payment interfaces (e.g., integrating cash, bank transfer, and crypto payments seamlessly).
+  - **Adapter** for payment interface compatibility.

+## Advantages
+This system integrates OOP design patterns to ensure efficient data management, strict input validation, and an intuitive user experience.
+It demonstrates proficiency in problem analysis, software architecture design, and implementation of industry-standard coding practices.